Education Curriculum Support

 About The Curriculum Support Team

 Integrating Delaware County’s History into the classroom experience is the goal of the Curriculum Support team.
-There are a variety of ways to experience this history with a tour, a visit, or a Society volunteer can come into the school.
+There are a variety of ways to experience this history: with a tour, a visit, a presentation or experience, or a Society volunteer visiting the school.
 We are here to supplement the curriculum to include information about Delaware’s rich cultural past.

 Delaware County Historical Society’s School Programs